chicio/RangeUISlider/README.md

 **Framework**

-RangeUISlider is available also as a CocoaTouchFramework.
+RangeUISlider is available also as a custom framework.
 To install follow the standard procedure used to install a custom cocoa touch framework
 (simply drag the RangeUISlider.xcodeproj inside you project and add it to the Embedded Binaries/Linked Frameworks and Libraries section of your project.
 See the demo project for a complete example of the setup of the framework.